- Knowing Your Expectations for Your Degree

 Each course must be assigned a course classification based strictly on the primary content of the course.
 The course classifications listed on the Course Classification Guide are bolded and are titled as they appear in the course classification drop-down list.
 The items beneath each bolded heading are examples of courses for which you should select that bolded course classification.
 You are responsible for selecting the correct course classification, but AMCAS reserves the right to change classifications if the assigned classification clearly does not apply.
 If you disagree with a change AMCAS has made to a courses classification you may submit an Academic Change Request.

 AMCAS is not responsible for incorrect GPA calculations resulting from incorrect course classifications.
 In the event that you are unable to comfortably classify a course, AMCAS suggests that you refer to the description of the course on the school’s website.

 Course classifications, in addition to describing the courses you enter, are used in the calculation of your AMCAS GPAs.
 Classifications that are highlighted in the "BCPM" grouping indicate that these courses will be included when calculating your BCPM GPA, which is comprised of Biology, Chemistry, Physics, and Mathematics courses.
 Classifications not grouped in "BCPM" indicate courses that will be included when calculating your AO (All Other) GPA.

-The department offering the course is typically not a factor in the course classification.
+The department offering the course is typically not the only determining factor in the course classification.
 For example, a course should be classified as Biology if the primary content is biology, regardless of which department offers the course.